dulimarta/spherical-easel/docs/tools/basic.md

 - Mouse press to declare a start point on the line segment (this might be new free point or one that snaps to an existing point, object or intersection), then drag to a second location, and mouse release to declare an endpoint of the line segment (this might be new free point or one that snaps to an existing point, object or intersection).
 - The two points and their midpoint (not displayed, but dynamically created as the user drags) determine a unique line segment.
 - Pressing the <kyb>Ctrl</kyb> key while dragging will force the line segment created to be longer than $\pi$.
-- Line Segments are extendable.
-When editing them in the Style Panel, under the Basic Tab there is an Extend Parameter that is initially set to the length of the line segment.
-This can be set to any value between 0 and $2\pi$.
-When the value is different than the length of the line segment, a point is created at the endpoint.
-This parameter can also be set to a Measurement Object (via a Measurement Token) with value computed modulo $2\pi$.
 - When a line segment is created, a row describing some of its properties will appear in the Line Section of the [Objects Tab](/userguide/#objects-tab).
-- If this tool is activated with two points selected the above action is performed automatically and the midpoint is either the equidistant point that is less than $\frac{\pi}{2}$ from both points or a random point (in the case that the two points are antipodal or nearly antipodal).
+- If this tool is activated with two points selected the above action is performed automatically creating a line segment with length less than $\pi$ and an arbitrary normal vector in the case that the points are antipodal.

 ::: tip